KT2006/DSA-/Linked List/README.md

 sept 25:-
-I uploaded 2 files in imp question section one is a normal solution using cpp and other one is a solution using recursion for the same problem
+I uploaded 2 files in imp question section one is a normal solution using cpp and other one is a solution using recursion for the same problem sept 26:-
+3 more files added in linked list -> imp questions section